 How To Edit & Tweak The Designs Tailwind Create Generates

-You can change your settings on the left to tweak all the pre-created designs.
+Well, you can change your settings on the left to tweak all the pre-created designs.
 Including:

 - Adding and removing more images